tnmygrwl/roost-system/README.md

 - Enter `localhost:9990` from a local browser tab

 #### Run Inference
-In **tools**, modify **launch_demo.py** and run `python launch_demo.py`.
+In **tools**, modify **launch_demo.py** and run `python launch_demo.py` to submit jobs to slurm and process multiple batches of data.
-Modify **demo.py** for more customization when needed.
+For additional customization, modify **demo.py**.
-Inference can be accelerated by rendering only useful channels.
+Currently the system renders more channels than needed for detection and tracking; inference could be accelerated by rendering only useful channels.

 #### Website Visualization
 In the generated csv files, the following information could be used to further filter the tracks:
 - track length
-- total/average detection scores (-1 represents the bbox is not from detector, instead, our tracking algorithm)
+- detection scores (-1 represents the bbox is not from detector, instead, our tracking algorithm)
+- bbox sizes
 - the minutes from sunrise of the first bbox in a track

 #### Reference